-I’ve got the best SECRET Black Friday tips you need to know about so that you can get the most out of your shopping…and save as much money as possible!
+If you want to really get the best deals this year, you have to shop smarter than ever.
+These are the best secret Black Friday tips you’ll need to know so that you can make the most out of your shopping season and save as much money as possible!

 Some of these you might already know about, but many of them might be completely new to you.
 Whatever the case, these ideas will help you navigate shopping on Black Friday (and even the few days leading up to this big shopping day).

 It is always fun to get a deal.
 It’s even better to get a great deal.
 A simple way to do this is to shop with discounted gift cards.
 Before you head out to shop, visit a site like Raise.com to find discounted gift cards.
-You can find gift cards for hundreds of retailers.

-2. Sign up for emails
+2. Sign Up for Emails

 Decide which stores you will shop at this year.
 Visit each website and sign up for email newsletters.
 It is important that you do this at least two weeks before Black Friday.
 It can take time before the emails start to generate, so you want to allow ample time to get added to the list.

 When making your list of items you need to buy, list them first by store and then by order of importance.
 This will put the “must find” items at the top so you can first focus on finding them as you visit each store.
-When you get there, first walk to that department to find the item you want.
+When you get there, walk to that department first to find the item you want.

-4. Have a backup plan
+4. Have a Backup Plan

 With the number of people shopping, there will be instances where you will not find the item you want.
-That means you need to have backup plan in place.
+That means you need to have a backup plan in place.
 Add a second item to your list, just in case you can’t find the one thing you really want.

-5. Shop with a friend
+5. Shop With a Friend

-6. Leave the kids at home
+6. Leave the Kids at Home

-7. Price check in the store
+7. Price Check in the Store

 Once you have your list ready, decide which stores you will need to visit first.
 I recommend you start with the one that has your must-have item.
 You can then figure out which ones to stop by after that.
 It might be based upon your list or a route.